liesnikov/extensible-elaborator/abstract/main.md

 For example, to add implicit arguments to the language it's enough to extend the parser, add one case to the elaborator to add a new meta for every implicit and register a solver.
 For a simple implicit every such metavariable will be instantiated by the unifier.

 Once we have implicits as a case in the elaborator it should be possible to extend this system to accommodate for type classes [@hallTypeClassesHaskell1996], tactic arguments [@theagdateamAgdaUserManual2022, ch.
-3.16.1] (assuming tactics) with just additional solvers and parsing rules.
+3.16.1] with just additional solvers and parsing rules.
 We hope to also implement coercive subtyping (akin to [@aspertiCraftingProofAssistant2007]) and, perhaps, row types [@gasterPolymorphicTypeSystem1996].

 \newpage